KuraFire/runloop/README.md

 Full usage documentation will be prepared for the 1.0 release.

+### Known issues

+* Currently there is a bug in IE8 and below.
+It seems to have something to do with the jQuery library, but we're still investigating it.

 Runloop is Copyright © 2011 Faruk Ates; dual licensed under the MIT or BSD licenses.